Why Skew North?

 That’s not, generally speaking, what I do - though we can of course go there as is helpful.

 My practice is instead rooted in addressing something called (👈 that’s a link, click it!), and in helping you reframe your life in a way that’ll allow you to get in touch with your core self, stop masking and fawning, and live authentically and with agency.
+We will use from culture to guide us, and work our way up to and beyond.

 Every company over a certain size (probably smaller than you think) employs neurodivergent people.
 Most Autistic people alive today are undiagnosed adults.
 Diagnosis doesn’t make these problems appear or disappear, and the process is fraught with bias anyway.
 What’s necessary is someone who understands that different people process differently, and the ways in which this can lead to unmet needs, confusing conflicts or invisible resentments.